fry-guy/mister-ao486-command-line-tools-cli/README.md

 # aotools — MiSTer ao486 DOS Toolkit, single-binary edition

-`aotools` is a single-file replacement for the ao486 DOS Toolkit scripts (`mkvhd`, `resizevhd`, `mkmgl`, `mkchd`, `mkima`, `mountvhd`, `umountvhd`, `mountchd`, `umountchd`, and the Python helpers behind them).
-Everything those separate scripts used to do, `aotools` now does from one executable, with no Python and no compiler required to run it.
+`aotools` offers a set of command-line tools for building, converting, and launching DOS games on the MiSTer's ao486 core.

-This file is the plain-English user guide: what to install, in what order, and exactly what each command does and expects.
+This readme is a plain-English user guide: what to install, in what order, and exactly what each command does and expects.
 For build/development notes (rebuilding from source, what was tested, bugs found along the way), see `INSTALL.md`.

 ## Where things go on your MiSTer